glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 Now that you have the scene extracted, let's save it so we can load it later if we want.

-To save the extracted scene, click the `Save NavKit Scene` on the `NavKit Scene menu` on the right sidebar.
+To save the extracted scene, click `File > Save Scene`.

-You can save the file anywhere, but I like to keep all my outputs in the output folder.
+You can save the file anywhere, but it can be helpful to keep a copy of all the outputs in the output folder.
 To stay organized, let's create a new folder in the `output` folder for our campaign named `Hitman Campaign Demo`.
 Create another new folder in that folder named `Bank`.
 Then name the file `bank.nav.json` and click the `Save` button.

 ## Building an OBJ (3D mesh) of the scene
 Now that we have the scene extracted, you can close Hitman if you want.

-Click the `Build obj from NavKit Scene` button (not the `Build obj from Navp` button) on the `Obj menu` of the right sidebar.
+Click `Build > Build obj from Scene`.

-This may take a few minutes as well, and when it's done, you will see a 3d representation of your custom mission comprised of the collision files for all the entities in the level.
+This may take a few minutes as well, and when it's done, you will see a 3D representation of your custom mission comprised of the collision files for all the entities in the level.
 These are lower fidelity models of the 3D models of the level geometry that are used to calculate collisions efficiently.

 ![navkit_obj_built.jpg](resources/navkit_obj_built.jpg)